ExNihilo20/finance-tracker/README.md

 The app uses SQLite with the following main tables:
 - `users`: Stores user account information
 - `transactions`: Records all financial transactions
+- `catetories`: Records the various categories of transactions

 ## Contributing
 Contributions to improve the Financial Tracker App are welcome.
 Please follow these steps: